Make an appointment

 From April 2007 Markeev Igor Ivanovich was assigned to the position of the deputy director.

 At present time, the degree of advanced medical equipment and medical care in the sanatorium corresponds to the level of a modern multifaceted medical centre.
-System created in the sanatorium combines sanatorium and resort factors, modern medical facilities and high level of comfort, and doesn’t have any analogues among other sanatorium-and-Spa institutions.
+System created in the sanatorium combines sanatorium and resort factors, modern medical facilities and high level of comfort, it doesn’t have any analogues among other sanatorium-and-Spa institutions.

 Print out this article